skovranek/skovranek/README.md

-Hello,
+# Hello!
+I'm Matt Skovranek.
+What I have going on:

 - 🔭 I'm applying for backend roles while working retail.
 - 🌱 I’m mastering Golang and NeoVim.
-- 👯 I love helping others rubber duck solutions.
 - 🤔 I’m looking to network with other developers.
-- 💬 Ask me about my learning journey!
+- 💬 Ask me about my programming journey!
+- 👯 I love helping others learn programming and rubber duck solutions.
 - 📫 How to reach me: mattjskov@gmail.com

-Thanks for visiting my github!
+###Thanks for visiting my github!

---Matt Skovranek
+##--Matt Skovranek